 What this means is that no fraternity leader knows who is joining his fraternity.
 For example, a chapter could recruit a woman who identifies as a woman and not disclose this to their national office.
 Assuming her name does not raise any suspicions (and it's not like fraternities run background checks or confirm new member identities), she could go on to take a leading role in that chapter and graduate without raising an eyebrow.
 No one would know unless someone reported her to the national office.

 This selective blindness carries into alumni membership.
-Many fraternities claim that they have networks of tens or hundreds of thousands of alumni members willing to drop anything at a moment's notice to help the fraternity.
+Many fraternities claim that they have networks of tens or hundreds of thousands of alumni members willing to drop anything at a moment's notice to help their "brothers."
 That is not true, far from it!
-For example, Sigma Alpha Epsilon, as I pointed out in this article, touts 206,000 living alumni members on their website.
+For example, Sigma Alpha Epsilon, as I pointed out in this article, touts 206,000 living alumni members on its website.
 Fewer than 0.5% donate annually to their foundation and their volunteer base is likely not much more impressive.
 How many of those 206,000 men joined SAE for four years and agreed to the lifelong stuff in the same way they "agree" to the fraternity's alcohol and hazing policies?
 How many up-to-date addresses, phone numbers, and email addresses does SAE maintain?
 They would be lucky to have relevant contact information for half of those people, but the number might be as low as 40% or 30%.

 A different way forward, free from strong man CEOs, prohibition, and systemized unaccountability